 What is Superficial Thrombophlebitis?

-Superficial thrombophlebitis (ST), also known as phlebitis, is an inflammation in a vein near the skin’s surface.
-The inflammation happens when a blot clot develops in the vein.
-Typically, this inflammation occurs in the legs.
+Superficial thrombophlebitis (ST), also known as superficial phlebitis, is an inflammation in a vein near the skin’s surface.
+This inflammation happens when a blood clot forms in a vein, usually in the arms or legs.

 In most instances, superficial thrombophlebitis isn’t severe.
-However, the condition can progress and develop into more serious complications such as deep vein thrombosis (DVT).
+However, the condition can progress and develop into serious complications like deep vein thrombosis (DVT).
 Untreated DVT can increase the risk of stroke and other venous diseases.
-The vein experts at USA Vein Clinics can diagnose superficial thrombophlebitis and design a treatment plan to prevent complications.

-Superficial thrombophlebitis is most common in the legs but sometimes develops in other body areas, such as the neck or arms, due to the location of blood vessels.
+Superficial thrombophlebitis is most common in the legs but can sometimes develop in other areas of the body, such as the neck or arms, due to the location of blood vessels.

 Symptoms may include: